 A key component of One Team, One Planet is the Bridgestone Tires4ward program, founded on the vision of achieving a waste-free tire industry.
 For every tire Bridgestone sells in the U.S., our goal is to ensure that one spent tire — or any tire that has been taken out of use — goes on to another valuable purpose.
 Bridgestone’s company-owned retail stores recycle 100 percent of the spent tires they remove from vehicles.
 Last year alone, Bridgestone retail stores saved more than 10 million spent tires from the landfill.

 The Bridgestone Tires4ward program also recycles tires collected as part of organized public lands, rivers, streams and lakes clean-up events across the country.
-Citizens participating in an organized clean-up event may request Bridgestone’s help recycling the tires collected as part of that effort by completing this form.
+Citizens participating in an community clean-up event may request Bridgestone’s help recycling the tires collected as part of that effort by completing this form.
 Once the form is completed, Bridgestone will contact the clean-up project coordinator directly to coordinate the logistics of tire drop-off at a local Bridgestone retail store and/or on-site tire removal, a determination made based on the number of tires expected to be collected during an event.
 A Bridgestone Tires4ward representative will facilitate all coordination efforts.
 Logistics can be a challenge at some remote sites, but we will work to offer our full support of all organized community clean-up events.

 Since the Tires4ward program launched in 2012, Bridgestone has supported more than 450 community clean-up events and recycled almost 120,000 tires from rivers, streams and communities nationwide.
 Bridgestone is working to change the landscape of the tire and automotive industry and make a waste-free tire industry a reality.

 Our company-owned retail stores are one vital way we are working to making this goal a reality.
 Currently, 100 percent of all spent tires — tires that have reached the end of their use on a vehicle— are sent to another valuable purpose.
 Every spent tire that is taken in at one of our more than 2,200 company-owned retail locations is sent to another valuable purpose.